MichaelGJennings/midnamaker/README.md

 ### Advanced Tips
 This app has been designed to support efficient keyboard data entry.
 For example, when entering a lot of patch names, fields are intelligently auto-filled, a dropdown appears with the items that have been used before, and there are some keyboard controls.
 The Tab and Enter keys do different things; tab moves from field to field, but Enter either jumps to a likely control to be used or, if focus is already on such a control, it executes its function (i.e. adds a new row and focuses the new name field).

 The dropdown can make things very fast and consistent if you're reusing names or portions of names.
 As you type it progresively shortens the list.
 This is especially useful for drum module note names, for example.
 The Tools tab contains a "Note Name Consistency Tool" which can be used to control what appears in the note name field dropdown.
 You can delete items that you don't want to see in the dropdowns here, but it's important to note that if the item is used somewhere, it will come back the next time you edit that device bank.
 To fix that, select the item in the tool and a popup will appear.
 If it's unused, you can delete it, otherwise you can jump to the Note Name editor where it's used and fix it there.
 This is a good way to ensure consistency if that matters to you.

 The Catalog tab just displays what Midnamaker understands about the devices in .middev files and their associated .midnam files, based on what's in the patchlists folder.
 You can't really do much, and it's only really there for debugging purposes, but it's kind of interesting so I left it visible.

+If you need to fix the MIDI settings for the site to enable all the MIDI features: In Chrome's Security settings is a Site Settings section.
+In there is an item *View permissions and data stored across sites*.
+Under `localhost` look for `localhost:8000` -- the MIDI permissions are in there.

 ## Getting Started